-I am the Manager of Design, Exhibitions & Communication at Rancho Santa Ana Botanic Garden in Claremont, California.
+I currently serve as Director of Visitor Experience at Rancho Santa Ana Botanic Garden in Claremont, California.
 My career has been focused on building bridges between the public and the natural sciences.
-In my position at the botanic garden, I cultivate these connections through communication and marketing strategies, the production of original exhibitions and events as well as a holistic approach to design that considers our mission and brand focused on Cailfornia native plants.
+In my position at the botanic garden, I cultivate these connections through communication and marketing strategies, the production of original exhibitions and events as well as a holistic approach to design that considers our mission and brand focused on Cailfornia flora.

 I received my B.F.A. from the Rhode Island School of Design.
 My first major artist residency was at Harvard Forest, where I collaborated with scientists to investigate evolutionary and environmental triggers in indigenous fauna.
 I have received scholarships for the Anderson Ranch Art Center in Colorado as well as the Vermont Studio Center, and was selected for a design research project at Tokyo's famous Tsukiji fish market.
 My work has been exhibited at Ann Street Gallery, the Autry Museum, So What Space in New York, Harvard University, the National Science Foundation in Washington D.C., and the Ecological Society of America in Portland, Oregon, among others.